shellularity/shellularity/README.md

 Amateur developer, hoping to learn more.
 Musician.
-Fluent in python, amateur in Lua, hoping to learn C# / HTML / CSS / Java
+Fluent in python, amateur in Lua, HTML, CSS, etc. hoping to learn C# / Java

 -~~~- (°▽°)/ -~~~-